AVSLab/basilisk/src/fswAlgorithms/formationFlying/formationBarycenter/formationBarycenter.rst

     \bar{oe} = \dfrac{1}{m_{total}}\sum_{i}m_ioe_i

 The set of :math:`\bar{oe}` are then converted back into position and velocity vectors.

+As stated before, the module outputs both a C++ and C-wrapped navigation messages.
+Both contain the same payload.

 Model Assumptions and Limitations
 ---------------------------------